alvarezp/getbymail/README.md

 To do
 =====

--Download "full" sites recursively.
+- Download "full" sites recursively.

--Read body of messages so It can receive multiple instructions in the same message.
+- Read body of messages so It can receive multiple instructions in the same message.

--Open all unread messages on a single execution.
+- Open all unread messages on a single execution.